sinedied/pi-midi-host/README.md

 > Note: the filesystem is switched to read-only at the end of the setup, to avoid SD card corruption when powering off.
 To switch it back on and off, use the `rw` and `ro` commands.

+### Aliases

+Use these alias to quickly manage your midi setup:
+- `midi`: show connected midi devices
+- `connect`: reconnect all midi devices

 ## How to connect bluetooth keyboards

 1. Disable SSP mode (if needed): `sudo hciconfig hci0 sspmode 0`